pavlakis/slim-api-skeleton/README.md

-# slim-api-skeleton
+# Slim API starter

-This is a simple Slim Framework API skeleton based off the Slim-Skeleton by @akrabat.
+Slim API starter is a *starter kit* using the Slim3 Framework combined with a number of useful packages for API architectures.

-It includes a list of packages useful for APIs.
+A small part of it was based on the Slim-Skeleton by @akrabat.